learning-zone/sql-basics/README.md

 ANSWER: a) ROWID

-#### To use the result of certain query repeatedly which clause will you use?
+## Q. To use the result of certain query repeatedly which clause will you use?

 a) Where
 b) With